manasesjesus/fdbs-and-sql-parser/README.md

 <img src="doc/fdbs.png" width="700" height="auto" />

-> Figure 1: FDBS architecture and principal components interactions
+> Figure 1: FDBS architecture and principal interactions between the components

 The Federative layer uses the JDBC API to access the three CDBS and the Log4j API to log the processed statements and other messages to a file and system console.